-Those who already have GDPR programs are at an advantage.
+Those who already have GDPR programs are at an advantage, survey finds.

 The California Consumer Privacy Act (CCPA) is set to take effect January 1, 2020.
 While it’s a state-level law, California’s population and economic reach means it will effect businesses throughout the U.S. The regulation will require nearly every business that does business in California or handles California citizens’ personal data to be more transparent about data collection, use and dislosure.

 There are talks to pass federal-level legislation that would supersede the California law and keep companies from potentially having to comply with a patchwork of state policies.
 Banking on that happening ahead of January 1, is a gamble, though.
 With less than a year to go, most businesses that will be impacted by CCPA are working toward compliance, according to a survey of privacy professionals.

 Low rates of readiness.
 Just 14 percent of respondents said their businesses are CCPA compliant.
 Sixteen percent have not even started the process toward compliance.
 The remaining 72 percent are in various stages of progress.

 Half of the 250 small, mid-sized and large companies surveyed were subject to both GDPR and CCPA, the other half were subject to CCPA only.
 Dimensional Research conducted the survey on behalf of TrustArc, notably a data protection services firm with an interest in these findings.